nim-lang/Nim/doc/niminst.rst

-The value of a key-value pair can reference user-defined variables via the `$variable` notation: They can be defined in the command line with the `--var:name=value` switch.
+The value of a key-value pair can reference user-defined variables via the `$variable` notation: They can be defined in the command line with the `--var:name=value`:option: switch.
 This is useful to not hard-coding the program's version number into the configuration file, for instance.

 It follows a description of each possible section and how it affects the